-The scenario is intended to be used as a narrative to highlight for the ESCI project current challenges in managing and planning for the NEM.
+The scenario was intended to be used as a narrative to highlight for the ESCI project current challenges in managing and planning for the NEM.

-The scenario describes a sequence of extreme weather and climate that could be used in stress-testing for risk planning.
-The weather sequence is based on history and could plausibly occur in Australia in the near future2.
-It includes a projected climate trend with a nominal setting in the early 2020s.
-Many of these conditions will likely occur much more frequently in future decades, along with novel extreme events.
+The scenario described a sequence of extreme weather and climate that could be used in stresstesting for risk planning.
+The weather sequence was based on history and could plausibly occur in Australia in the near future, it included a projected climate trend with a nominal setting in the early 2020s.
+It is worthwhile highlighting that vulnerability to changes in extremes is focused on acute impacts, while vulnerability to changes in average climate is focused on chronic impacts.

-The scenario provides a plausible but otherwise hypothetical 'perfect storm' of future weather and climate events aimed at a set of vulnerabilities within the NEM identified by AEMO.
-The scenario is portrayed for the years 2021-2023, and includes the influence of global warming trends interacting with naturally-occurring climate variability over that three-year period-in a combination and sequence that is consistent with the patterns of historical weather and climate in Australia (synoptic pattern).
+The scenario provided a plausible but otherwise hypothetical 'perfect storm' of future weather and climate events aimed at a set of vulnerabilities within the NEM identified by AEMO.
+The scenario was portrayed for the years 2021-2023 in a combination and sequence that is consistent with the patterns of historical weather and climate in Australia (synoptic pattern).

 While the scenario is not dependent on further warming of the climate system (these conditions could happen today), such warming is expected to occur - in part because of additional greenhouse gases already released into the atmosphere.
+Many of the conditions in the scenario will likely occur much more frequently in future decades, along with novel extreme events.